-The Company developed a strategy to leverage the existing infrastructure at Pine Cove.
-It involves the exploration and development of its mineral and mining leases based on two general mineralization styles within the property: Pine Cove like, quartz-carbonate-pyrite hosted (2+ gpt) mineralization and higher grade (5+ gpt) quartz vein ± carbonate ± pyrite mineralization.
+The Company developed a strategy to leverage the existing infrastructure at Pine Cove by exploring and developing its mineral and mining leases in search of two general mineralization styles: Pine Cove like, quartz-carbonate-pyrite hosted (2+ gpt) mineralization and higher grade (5+ gpt) quartz vein ± carbonate ± pyrite mineralization.
 The strategy involves delineating more Pine Cove like ore through the expansion of the current Pine Cove resource, delineation and expansion of the Stog'er Tight deposit and the discovery of similar deposits, while also delineating higher-grade deposits such as Deer Cove and Romeo and Juliet and discovery of similar style deposits to incrementally increase the feed grade for the mill.

-Consistent with this strategy, in the three months ended August 31, 2014, Anaconda made the following advances in exploration:
+Consistent with this strategy, in the six months ended November 30, 2014, the Company has made the following advances in exploration: